princenyeche/jiraone/report.md

 # The format of the CSV file named "file" has to be in the below format of max 4 columns
 # id,current_email, name, target_email
 # processes the information.
-# The user list file has to be max 2 columns as described below
-# id,email
 ```

 For example